🔼The name Iconium: Summary

 The name Iconium derives from the familiar noun εικων (eikon), meaning image or icon, possibly on account of a legend that involved Perseus' conquest of the region by means of an image of Medusa:

-The verb εικω (eiko) describes the repeatedly pressing of a mould into some soft material in order to make multiple identical imprints.
+The verb εικω (eiko) describes the repeatedly pressing of a mold into some soft material in order to make multiple identical imprints.
 An item so mass-produced is an εικον (eikon), from which comes our word "icon."

 The name Iconium literally means City Of The Image, and may perhaps indeed be named after some sacred effigy, but since every city (then and now) is covered in images of all kinds, naming a city after one seems a bit odd.